xuehuaihuan/ssr-create-react-app/README.md

 - first, `npm run server:build:dev`;
 - then, `npm run server:start:dev`;
 - or, `npm run start:ssr` twice at first time;
+- If you don't want to use SSR, you can  execute `npm start` or `npm run build` as usual;

 ## production enviroment